sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-01-books, blogs and podcasts.md

 Many times I have ran into situations where my seniors mentioned something cool but had no relevant resources to share.
 I spent hours googling and jumping between resources, only a handful of times my curiosity was satisfied.

-Here presenting personalised reading list that includes books, blogs, papers and podcasts that have influenced and helped me get better at building software.
+Here presenting a personalised reading list that includes books, blogs, papers and podcasts that have influenced and helped me get better at building software.

 ### Git